Who we are

 The Australian Fisheries Management Authority (AFMA) is responsible for the efficient management of Commonwealth fishery resources on behalf of the Australian community.
 AFMA manages fisheries on the high seas, within the 200 nautical mile Australian Fishing Zone (AFZ) and, in some cases, by agreement with the States to the low water mark.
 In doing so, AFMA provides management and advisory services and implements appropriate fisheries management arrangements in the Torres Strait fisheries.

-The Department of Agriculture and Water Resources (DAWR) develops policies and programs to address the effects of fishing on non-target species and the marine environment.
+The Department of Agriculture, Water and the Environment (DAWE) develops policies and programs to address the effects of fishing on non-target species and the marine environment.
 This includes bycatch policy, international and national plans of action for seabirds, sharks and other marine species impacted by fisheries, use of marine protected areas and ecosystem-based regional marine planning under Oceans Policy.

 The Queensland Department of Agriculture and Primary Industries acts as an agent for the PZJA in day-to-day management of fisheries and licensing of commercial fishers operating in the Torres Strait.